ds5110/git-intro/conda.md

 * "Miniforge is the preferred conda-forge installer"
 * If you already have conda, then you may want to [transition away from defaults](see: https://conda-forge.org/docs/user/transitioning_from_defaults/)
 I no longer recommend Anaconda or miniconda.
 I do recommend miniforge.
+* which has some scientific computing software that conflicts with Anaconda and miniconda's "defaults" channel.
+Don't mix channels.
+If you do, then you risk mysterious errors or dependency resolution problems that can be hard to debug ("impossible" might be a more appropriate word).
+That said, if you're already using conda and it works for you, then you may not need this document.

 ## miniforge